 In Soviet times, everyone had a home, however small and basic.
 Back then, Lena told me apartments were allotted based on the number of people in the family, at a very low rent.
 In an old notebook I’ve jotted down “Leningrad: 12 square metres as a base, then 6 additional pr person.
 Rent: 1.3 kopek pr square metre”.
 Just cents, really.

 Today, having somewhere to live isn’t a given.
 There are people living on the streets of the cities, also in Yerevan.

 In the eastern part of Germany, there is Ostalgie, a nostalgia for the East.
 In the republics of the former USSR, it may not have a catchy name (that I have been able to find, at least), but the feeling seems to be just as prevalent: some (perhaps even many) long for the stable, predictable life of the USSR, without the financial challenges many face.

 But there is little doubt the Soviet Union was a repressive regime, causing pain and suffering for millions during its 74 tumultuous years.
 That those who lived through it all (or at least, their children) can now make fun of it, crack jokes about it, and organise tours presenting it satirically, that’s a healthy sign, surely.
-Life has moved forward.
+Life has moved on.